buzink/BluOS-from-across-the-room-display/readme.md

 ![screenshot of BluOS from across the room display in a browser](https://github.com/buzink/BluOS-from-across-the-room-display/blob/master/Screenshot-browser.jpg?raw=true)

 It's packaged as a single html-file with embedded css and javascript.
 That means that you can just download that file, edit it with any text editor to change the ip-address to that of your BluOS player and open it in any webbrowser.
 You can use any tablet or laptop as a display.
-If you want to go fancy, you can add a LCD-screen tot an Raspberry Pie and glue that to your BLuOS player :).
+If you want to go fancy, you can add a [LCD-screen](https://www.raspberrypi.com/products/raspberry-pi-touch-display/) to a [Raspberry Pi](https://www.raspberrypi.com) and glue that to your BLuOS player :).

+## In progress
-In its current state it's bare bones and messy.
+In its current state the app is bare bones and messy.
 I might add features and clean things up in the future.

 ## Installation
 1. Download "BluOS from across the room display.html"